 PO Box 1112, Yachats, OR 97498

 Breakfast and Lunch.
 Green Salmon is a micro-coffee roaster with an espresso, coffee and tea menu, bakery and cafe.
 The cafe serves organic breakfast and lunch, including a variety of pastries, bagel sandwiches, wraps, salads, smoothies, and more.
 Organic fair trade products.
-Open 7:30 am - 2:30 pm daily.
+Open 7:30 am - 2:30 pm.
+Closed Tuesdays.
 WiFi.

 14 miles S of Yachats